 This two-fold role that vitamin D deficiency plays in causing BPPV and making the symptoms more severe makes it even more important that your levels are in the proper range.
+Click HERE to schedule a complimentary consult.
 If you haven’t had your vitamin D levels checked before, a simple blood test can be done to see if your levels are in a functional range.

 Chiropractic and Physical Therapy for Dizziness